 That’s where Metformin comes in.
-This medication is typically used to control diabetes by lowering the blood sugar.
+This medication is typically used to control diabetes by lowering blood sugar levels.
 It stops the hormones that produce glucose and decreases the amount of blood sugar being produced.
 That helps combat the body’s lack of insulin and decreases the risk of diabetes developing.

 While Metformin is usually reserved for people who are suffering from type 2 diabetes, it can be a useful pre-diabetes treatment, helping halt the processes that create diabetes.
 However, this problem has to be caught soon enough for it to be diagnosed and treated.
 PCOS often precedes diabetes, which makes it an effective catalyst for pre-diabetes treatment.